-You’re told that your business needs a new ERP system, but you don’t even know what ERP stands for.
+You’re told that your business needs a new ERP system, but you don’t even know what it stands for.
 It seems like everybody who’s saying you need ERP is speaking a different language.
 So how are you supposed to make a purchase decision?

 What is ERP?

 “ERP” stands for “Enterprise Resource Planning” software.
 It’s a company-wide computer software system that manages and coordinates all your business’s resources, information, and functions by sharing data from disparate departments.
-ERP creates an efficient information flow across the entire company, enabling significantly more agile workflows.
+An ERP system creates an efficient information flow across the entire company, enabling significantly more agile workflows.

 Consider the way information flows through your organization.
-Is the process a paper-based journey from one desk to another around the company, copied and slipped into manila folders and inter-office mail envelopes?
+Is the process a paper-based journey from one desk to another around the company, copied and slipped into manila folders and interoffice mail envelopes?
 Is information entered into each department’s system as necessary, but not giving other departments access to that information?
 Is information duplicated in more than one system?
 Are human error, redundancy, and delays a routine part of business for your company?

-- Improved workflow and efficiency by streamlining processes and workflows with a single integrated system
+- Improved workflow and efficiency by streamlining processes and workflows with a single integrated system.

-- Reduction of redundant data entry and processes while still sharing information across the company
+- Reduction of redundant data entry and processes while still sharing information across the company.

-- Establishment of uniform processes based on recognized best practices
+- Establishment of uniform processes based on recognized best practices.

-- Reduced inventory costs resulting from better planning, tracking and forecasting of requirements
+- Reduced inventory costs resulting from better planning, tracking and forecasting of requirements.

-- A consolidated picture of sales, inventory and receivables
+- A consolidated picture of sales, inventory and receivables.

 With an ERP system, all this information is available and updatable company wide.
 When one department completes its task, information travels seamlessly to the next department.
 It’s all instantly traceable and moves at lightning speed through the system.
 That makes your business far more agile and able to win in the ever-more-competitive marketplace.